timsutton/mcxToProfile/README.md

 ## To-do

 - error handling
+- add status output and a verbose mode
 - append '.mobileconfig' to filename if not already specified
 - potentially 'convert' known existing preference types (loginwindow, dock, etc.) into their native payload types, rather than as Custom Payloads